qbdrops/wizard_nodejs/README.md

 # Infinitechain Nodejs

-This project is a package for the centralized service which can import it to utilize the infinitechain server function.
+This project is a package for the centralized service which can import it to utilize the infinitechain client and server function.

 ## Install
 ```